Five models with disabilities ‘disabling’ fashion

 This slow rate of change is surprising, especially since people with disabilities wear clothing too (unless they’ve opted for a clothing-optional lifestyle—no judgment here).
 This means that people with disabilities represent untapped buying potential.
 To be more precise, the 2016 Report on The Global Economics of Disability counted 1.3 billion people with disabilities in the world, with a combined collective spending power valued at $8 trillion.

-Here are five trailblazing models with disabilities changing the fashion industry for all:
+Here are six trailblazing models with disabilities changing the fashion industry for all:

 1. Rafi Solaiman